Text-based objects are static text, marquee and roll. They have common transformation, content and general parameters.

 Select the "Subpixel Align" checkbox to enable the alignment with sub-pixel accuracy.

 The "Horizontal Align" and "Vertical Align" parameters define the alignment of the text within the text object boundaries.
+The values are represented with the corresponding icons.

 The "Spacing" parameters panel contains parameters for defining spacing behaviour between text characters, words and lines of text within the text object boundaries.